MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Principle
 =========

-The Display engine contains the C part of the MicroUI implementation which manages graphical displays.
+The Display module contains the C part of the MicroUI implementation which manages graphical displays.
 This module is composed of three elements:

-- the C part of MicroUI Display API (a built-in C archive),
+- the C part of MicroUI Display API (a built-in C archive) called Graphical Engine,
 - an implementation of a Low Level APIs for the displays (LLUI_DISPLAY) that the BSP must provide (see :ref:`LLDISPLAY-API-SECTION`),
 - an implementation of a Low Level APIs for MicroUI drawings.